ijpradhan/RepData_PeerAssessment1/PA1_template.md

+---
-# Peer Assessment 1, Reproducable Research
+title: "Peer Assessment 1, Reproducable Research"
+output: html_document
+---

 **This document contains the completed work for peer assignment #1 for the Coursera Reproducable Research class.**